tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
-			<td>Information about rights held in and over the resource.
-A full-text, readable copyright statement, as required by the national legislation of the copyright holder.
+			<td>A full-text, readable copyright statement, as required by the national legislation of the copyright holder.
 On collections, this applies to all contained objects, unless the object itself has a different statement.
-Examples: "Copyright XY 2008, all rights reserved", "© 2008 XY Museum", "Public Domain.", "Copyright unknown."
 Do not place just the name of the copyright holder(s) here!
-That belongs in a list in the xmpRights:Owner field, which should be supplied if dc:rights is not 'Public Domain', which is appropriate only if the resource is known to be not under copyright.</td>
+That belongs in a list in the xmpRights:Owner field, which SHOULD be supplied if dc:rights is not 'Public Domain', which is appropriate only if the resource is known to be not under copyright.
+At least one of dcterms:rights and dc:rights MUST be supplied but, when feasible, supplying both might make the metadata more widely useful.
+They MUST specify the same rights. </td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>This expresses rights over the media resource, not over the metadata text.
-At least one of dcterms:rights and dc:rights must be supplied but, when feasible, supplying both may make the metadata more widely useful.
-They must specify the same rights.
 In case of ambiguity, dcterms:rights prevails.
-See also the entry for dcterms:rights in the Audubon Core Term List document and see the DCMI FAQ on DC and DCTERMS Namespaces, <a href="https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md">https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md</a>, for discussion of the rationale for terms in two namespaces.
+See also the entry for dcterms:rights in the Audubon Core Term List document and see the DCMI FAQ on DC and DCTERMS Namespaces, <a href="https://web.archive.org/web/20171126043657/https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md">https://web.archive.org/web/20171126043657/https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md</a>, for discussion of the rationale for terms in two namespaces.
 Normal practice is to use the same Label if both are provided.
-Labels have no effect on information discovery and are only suggestions.</td>
+Labels have no effect on information discovery and are only suggestions.
+Examples: "Copyright XY 2008, all rights reserved", "© 2008 XY Museum", "Public Domain.", "Copyright unknown."</td>
 		</tr>
 	</tbody>
 </table>